 - If you already have a child, you should consider discussing this with them.
 There are advantages to fostering children of similar ages to your own, and it can enhance the family dynamic, however open discussions are important in these circumstances.

-- Consider the age range of the child you would like to foster.
+- Consider the age range of the child you would like to foster when deciding on being a single foster parent.
 There are benefits to both young children, and young adults, all of which can be discussed.

 We welcome single people to Fostering to Inspire and we would be happy to discuss the prospect of you becoming a foster carer with us.
 We understand that being a single person who has not had the opportunity to parent, does not mean you do not have something to offer as a foster carer.
 You may have always harboured an aspiration to parent, or you may wish to transfer the time and skills you utilise in your work into your home life.
 By fostering, you are able to offer a vulnerable child or young person a safe, caring environment.
-For a short time or a longer spell, you can accompany each other on life’s journey, making memories, sharing successes and toughening out the difficult times together.
+For a short time or a longer spell in your role of being a single foster parent, you can accompany each other on life’s journey, making memories, sharing successes and toughening out the difficult times together.

 As a single parent you will already be well placed to offer another child or young person a home so long as you have a spare bedroom.
 You already understand the time, energy and compassion required to support a child or young person.
 We would love for you to use your skills and experiences in caring for fostered children and young people

-Throughout your fostering career, Fostering to Inspire will be on hand to support you.
+Throughout your fostering career, Fostering to Inspire will be on hand to support you in being a single foster parent.
 Indeed, we are working towards providing an ‘extended family’ model of support, based upon the Mockingbird Family Model; clusters of fostering families forming constellations of support with a central foster carer at its heart, acting like a ‘Grandma’ or ‘favourite auntie’.
 This means that both the children and the adults that care for them can find quality, tangible support to help them flourish.

 Now that you have found us, take some time to read through the pages of our website and when you are ready, please give us a call or complete the enquiry form.
-We look forward to hearing from you.
+We look forward to hearing from you and possibly to supporting you in being a single foster parent.